evanseitz/seam-nn/README.md

 2. Tensorflow 2.x environment for applying SEAM to explain *in silico* sequence-function-mechanism dataset

 ## Usage:
-SEAM provides a simple interface that takes as input a sequence-based deep-learning model (e.g., a DNN), which is used as an oracle to generate an *in silico* sequence-function-mechanism dataset representing a localized region of sequence space.
+SEAM provides a simple interface that takes as input a sequence-based oracle (e.g., a genomic DNN), which is used to generate an *in silico* sequence-function-mechanism dataset representing a localized region of sequence space.
 SEAM uses a meta-explanation framework to interpret the *in silico* sequence-function-mechanism dataset, deciphering the determinants of mechanistic variation in regulatory sequences.

 <!-- <img src="./docs/_static/framework.png" alt="fig" width="1000"/> -->